CarsonKompon/sbox-mediahelpers/README.md

 # sbox-mediahelpers
-A library used to retrieve media urls for the VideoPlayer class
+A library used to retrieve media urls for the VideoPlayer class in S&box

 ## How to use